x0techdad/minecraft-vending-machine/README.md

       *  Open file `.\minecraft-bds.yml` with your preffered text editor.
           * This file declares the configuration, or spec, of the app we are trying to deploy on k8s.
       * Specify your ACR's name and the image to use/pull on line 25
-        * If you are using the CoolDad image, only plug in your ACR's name\
+        * If you are using the CoolTechDad image, only plug in your ACR's name\
         `image: <acr_name>.azurecr.io/cooltechdad/minecraft-bds:0.5`
         * If you are creating your own image, plug in your ACR's name and image details\
         `image: <acr_name>.azurecr.io/<namespace/image name:image tag>`